-- 61. Directly bordered by Russia, including its Kaliningrad exclave, Lithuania, Latvia, and Estonia see NATO membership vital to their security strategies.
+- 62. Directly bordered by Russia, including its Kaliningrad exclave, Lithuania, Latvia, and Estonia see NATO membership as vital to their security strategies.
 Due to their perceived vulnerability, the three states make up a key strategic area to NATO's Enhanced Forward Presence battalion deployments.
-In parallel, all three states have dramatically increased their defence spending. - 62.
-Overall military spending in the Baltic is poised to double in real terms compared to 2014 (Jane's Defence, 2018a).
-Estonia's defence budget has been steadily growing from \$480m in 2013 to \$539m in 2017.
-Latvia's defence budget more than doubled from 2013-2017, from \$205m to \$506m.
-Lithuania followed suit by increasing spending from \$359m to 816m over the same period.
-(IISS, 2015; 2018) - 63.
-All three have ambitious procurement goals both independently and jointly, including a plan for an air defence covering all three territories.
-Estonia's procurement plans include 11,000 automatic firearms during 2018-2021, infantry fighting vehicles, K9 howitzers, communication systems, Unmanned Aerial Vehicles (UAVs) and long-range anti-tank missile systems.
-The Latvian government also plans purchases of combat vehicles and M109 self-propelled howitzers (Adamowski, 2017b). - 64.
-With a vast spurge in defence spending, Lithuania plans to acquire PzH 2000 self-propelled howitzers, the Norwegian Advanced Surface-to-Air Missile System (NASAMS), transport and combat helicopters.
-Additionally, Riga's and Vilnius' defence procurements are to be synchronised for both armed forces following a recent agreement (Adamowski, 2017b). - 65.
+In parallel, all three states have dramatically increased their defence spending. - 63.
+Overall military spending in the Baltic is poised to double in real terms compared to 2014 (Jane's Defence Weekly, 2018a).
+Estonia's defence budget has been steadily growing from USD 480 million in 2013 to USD 637 million in 2018.
+Latvia's defence budget more than doubled from 2013 to 2018, going from USD 281 million to USD 701 million.
+Lithuania followed suit by increasing spending from USD 355 million to USD 1.06 billion over the same period (NATO, 2018).

+- 64. All three states have ambitious procurement goals both independently and jointly, including a plan for an air defence covering all three territories.
+Estonia's procurement plans include 11,000 automatic firearms during 2018-2021, infantry fighting vehicles, K9 howitzers, communications systems, Unmanned Aerial Vehicles (UAVs) and long-range anti-tank missile systems.
+The Latvian government also plans purchases of combat vehicles and M109 self-propelled howitzers (Adamowski, 2017b). - 65.
+With a vast spurge in defence spending, Lithuania plans to acquire PzH 2000 self-propelled howitzers, the Norwegian Advanced Surface-to-Air Missile System (NASAMS), as well as transport and combat helicopters.
+Additionally, Riga's and Vilnius' defence procurements are to be synchronised for both armed forces following a recent agreement (Adamowski, 2017b). - 66.
 In tandem with Eastern Europe becoming the fastest growing defence spender, these states are all forecast to meet the 2% of GDP target, together with the United States, the United Kingdom, Turkey and Greece.